-We collaborate with community organizations and BCAFM member farmers’ markets to provide farmers’ market coupons to lower-income families, pregnant women and seniors.
+We collaborate with community organizations and BCAFM member farmers’ markets to provide farmers’ market coupons to lower-income families, pregnant people and seniors.

-The coupon program is supported by the Province of British Columbia and the Provincial Health Services Authority.
+The coupon program is supported by the Province of British Columbia.
 We also acknowledge community donors for their generous support.

 The Farmers’ Market Nutrition Coupon Program (FMNCP) is a healthy eating initiative that supports farmers’ markets and strengthens food security across British Columbia.
-Community partner organizations provide coupons to lower-income families, pregnant women and seniors participating in their food literacy programs.
-Coupons can be spent at all BCAFM member farmers’ markets that participate in the FMNCP, and can be used to purchase vegetables, fruits, nuts, eggs, dairy, cut herbs, meat and fish.
+Community partner organizations provide coupons to lower-income families, pregnant people and seniors participating in their food literacy programs.
+Coupons can be spent at all BCAFM member farmers’ markets that participate in the FMNCP, and can be used to purchase vegetables, fruits, nuts, eggs, dairy, herbs, vegetable & fruit plants, honey, meat and fish.